jumpbox-academy/awsp/README.md

 ## Installation

-AWSP is available on Linux, macOS, macOS-Arm64 and Windows platforms in the [release](https://github.com/kubeopsskills/awsp/releases) page.
+AWSP is available on Linux, macOS, macOS-ARM64 and Windows platforms in the [release](https://github.com/kubeopsskills/awsp/releases) page.
-- Binaries for Linux, macOS, and macOS-Arm64 are available as tarballs
+- Binaries for Linux, macOS, and macOS-ARM64 are available as tarballs
-- Binary for Windows is available as zip file
+- Executable File for Windows is available as zip file

 ## Build it yourself